A fishing kayak with motor offers tremendous freedom and the ability to explore and traverse greater distances.

 This can make steering a little awkward, but people have found a simple way to move the mount to a more comfortable position.

-The design does mean that there’s heaps of storage space and it’s tough enough to handle any number of conditions including open ocean paddling.
+The design does mean that there are heaps of storage space and it’s tough enough to handle any number of conditions including open ocean paddling.

 - Easy to assemble and take down